1391020381/Front-end-domain-knowledge/notes/craftjs/craftjs-API.md

 * Frame defines the editable area in your page editor.
 It is rendered based on the editor`s internal state (i.e Nodes)

 * const { connectors,setProp,...collected } = useNode(collector)

+# Layers
+* A Photoshop-like layers panel for your page editor

+* selectors hover 提示
+* canvas 编辑提示
+* settingPanel 表单封装